-Res No. 822
+Res No. 822-A

-By Council Members Schulman, Menin and Cabán
+By Council Members Schulman, Menin, Cabán, Louis, Banks, Brooks-Powers, Gutiérrez, Rivera and Mealy

 Whereas, Medical costs for the same services are often higher in hospital outpatient departments than in non-hospital medical settings; and